 Shop for what you need not what you want.
 Understandably this is easier said than done at times.
 However, I can attest to the fact that the moment I began asking myself this question my wardrobe became more cohesive and versatile

-Practice minimalism by building a capsule wardrobe founded on staples and a handful of seasonal items that be interchanged to create several outfits.
+Practice minimalism by building a capsule wardrobe founded on staples and a handful of seasonal items that can be interchanged to create several outfits.

 Limit colour.
 A neutral style philosophy is more than just a fashion statement.
-Given the impact toxic chemicals and dyes have on the environment namely water systems, this is a transition that be easily embraced.
+Given the impact toxic chemicals and dyes have on the environment namely water systems, this is a transition that can be easily embraced.
 For more information pertaining to this issue please click here

 Support brands that embrace a slow fashion/sustainable philosophy and question what this means to you.
 Perhaps they create items made to order, maybe they only use recycled materials or do they limit their production and overall stock

 Limit online shopping by consolidating sessions in one hit where possible or through one retailer.
-This will limit use of packaging and reduce your overall carbon foot print with the delivery of goods particularly when coming from different warehouses.
+This will limit use of packaging and reduce your overall carbon footprint with the delivery of goods particularly when coming from different warehouses.

 Look after your garments as per care instructions to ensure longevity